equalitie/Caislean/doc/security.md

 however placed at the end of the list, as this algorithm's security is increasingly questioned.

-A 3DES cipher is added for HTTPS, to ensure compatibility with Internet Explorer 8, despite its questionable security.
+A 3DES cipher is appended for HTTPS, to ensure compatibility with Internet Explorer 8, despite its questionable security.
 It is the only one that does not provide forward secrecy.